aims-umich/sentiment_bias/README.md

 Mohammed I. Radaideh, O Hwang Kwon, and Majdi I. Radaideh, "Fairness and Social Bias Quantification in Large Language Models for Sentiment Analysis", [Knowledge Based Systems](https://www.sciencedirect.com/journal/knowledge-based-systems), 2025, In Production.

 # Installation
-The best way to run the codes is using Anaconda.
+The best way to run the codes is by using Anaconda.
 Create an Anaconda environment with Python 3.11 and install the required packages using:
 ```bash
 conda create -n NAME python=3.11
 pip install -r requirments.txt